 - one large sheet of paper

-- Encourage your child to add details to the picture – for example, spots, antennae, legs, a hat, maybe even a wand!
+Unfold the paper carefully to reveal … a fantasy winged animal!
+Encourage your child to add details to the picture – for example, spots, antennae, legs, a hat, maybe even a wand!

-- Get your child to make up a name for the winged animal and then help your child write the name on the paper.
+Get your child to make up a name for the winged animal and then help your child write the name on the paper.

 - Instead of throwing out old clothes, start a dress-up box or bag for dramatic play.
 Op shops are also a great source of cheap and unusual clothes and props.
 Every now and then, you could surprise your child by putting a new thing into the bag.

-- At story time, encourage your child to act out roles from the story with movements or sounds.
-For example, your child could pretend to be one of the monsters from ‘Where the Wild Things Are’.
-Using movement to respond to the story is great dramatic play.
-It also helps your child interpret and understand things in the real world.
+- At story time, encourage your child to act out roles from a story with movements or sounds.
+For example, your child could pretend to be one of the monsters from Where the Wild Things Are.
+Using movement and role play to respond to the story helps your child develop communication skills and understand things in the real world.

-Music, movement and dance ideas
+Creative activities: music, movement and dance

 - Take a saucepan, a saucepan lid and a wooden spoon – your child has got a drum kit.

 - Encourage your child to march, stamp, hop, slide and twirl.
 Watching your child’s progress with jumping and dancing can tell you how your child’s body awareness and control are developing.

-- It’s good to include some fun or laughter to appeal to your preschooler’s sense of humour.
+- Include some fun or laughter to appeal to your preschooler’s sense of humour.
 Joke around, and take turns coming up with new, funny dances.

-- Lay the instruments on the floor.
-Homemade instruments can include saucepans, spoons (wooden and metal), drums, bottles filled with rice, pasta or sugar, paper plates with metal curtain rings, or bottle tops attached around the edge.
+You need some homemade and/or bought instruments.
+Homemade instruments can include saucepans, spoons, drums, bottles filled with rice, pasta or sugar, paper plates with metal curtain rings or bottle tops attached around the edge.